Positive Reinforcement vs Positive Punishment – Which Is Effective?

 2. Tangible Reinforcement

-Physical rewards such as candy, toys, treats, money, etc. can be provided to a child in order to encourage a certain type of behavior.
+Physical rewards such as candy, toys, treats, money, etc. can be provided to a child in order to encourage a certain type of behaviour.
 Although this method can be a powerful motivator, it should be used cautiously.

 3. Social Reinforcement